/Online Arbitrage: Getting Started for New Amazon Sellers

 Step 1: Set Up Your Amazon Seller Account

 Your online arbitrage journey begins with creating an Amazon seller account.
-While you can start with an Individual account, serious sellers should invest in a Professional Seller Account ($39.99/month).
+While you can start with an Individual account, serious sellers should invest in a Professional Account ($39.99/month).
 Here's why the upgrade is essential:

 • Access to restricted categories and brands